 Sexually transmitted diseases (STDs) are the most frequently reported infectious disease in Rice County and Minnesota.
 Chlamydia was the number one reported infectious disease in Minnesota in 2017, with the majority of cases in teens and young adults between ages 15 and 24.

 Many STDs have no signs and symptoms, and sometimes the symptoms go away but the STD is still present.
 Untreated STDs are serious!
 Untreated chlamydia and gonorrhea can lead to infertility in men and women, and can be passed from an infected woman to her newborn children, causing premature delivery, infant pneumonia and blindness.

 Testing and treatment are Important

 Getting tested for STDs at least once each year is important for all sexually active people – even without symptoms.
 It is important to have an honest and open talk with your healthcare provider and ask whether you should be tested for STDs.

 Rice County Public Health provides free walk-in STD testing for chlamydia and gonorrhea, in addition to free condoms.
 For more information, please call 507-332-6111 and ask to speak to the family planning nurse.

-The Minnesota Family Planning & STD Hotline provides reliable, medically accurate, and confidential information via phone, text, and web chat.
-The hotline services are sponsored by the Minnesota Department of Health, and operated by the Family Tree Clinic in St. Paul.
-Call 1-800-783-2287 or go to: their Website for more information.
+The Minnesota Family Planning & STD hotline provides reliable, medically accurate and confidential information via phone, text and web chat.
+The hotline services are sponsored by the Minnesota Department of Health and operated by the Family Tree Clinic in St. Paul.
+Call 1-800-783-2287 or visit its website for more information.